-The AER must undertake a Transmission Efficiency Test and make five-year revenue determinations for Network Operators authorised by the independent Consumer Trustee, or authorised or directed by the Minister, to undertake a network infrastructure project.
-The Transmission Efficiency Test is to assess whether the capital costs proposed by the Network Operator are prudent, efficient and reasonable.
+The AER must undertake a Transmission Efficiency Test (TET) and make five-year revenue determinations for Network Operators authorised by the independent Consumer Trustee, or authorised or directed by the Minister, to undertake a network infrastructure project.
+The TET is to assess whether the capital costs proposed by the Network Operator are prudent, efficient and reasonable.

-The AER must make and publish guidelines on how we will undertake the Transmission Efficiency Test and make revenue determinations under the Act.
+The AER must make and publish guidelines on how we will undertake the TET and make revenue determinations under the Act.

 The Act and regulations allow for a Network Operator to be selected in one of two ways: